Beth is a professional author and mom. Autumn is her favorite season of the year, as long as it isn't commercialized to death.

 21 - Darren McGavin as Old Man Parker

-before Bob Clark began filming A Christmas Story a certain actor named Jack Nicolson was interested in the part as the father.
-However, the paycheck just wasn't as spectacular as what Nicolson or his agent had in mind and the role went to McGavin.
+Before Bob Clark began filming A Christmas Story, a certain actor named Jack Nicholson was interested in the part as the father.
+However, the paycheck just wasn't as spectacular as what Nicholson or his agent had in mind and the role went to McGavin.
 Thank goodness!
-In the hands of a talented scene-stealer like Nicolson the movie just couldn't have been the ensemble-balanced charmer it turned out to be.
-And McGavin, with his understated treatment of Old Man Parker pegged an astutely crafted tapestry of befuddled and heartfelt dialog that as far as we know is still hanging over Lake Michigan and the rest of the movie-going world.
+In the hands of a talented scene-stealer like Nicholson, the movie just couldn't have been the ensemble-balanced charmer it turned out to be.
+And McGavin, with his understated treatment of Old Man Parker, pegged an astutely crafted tapestry of befuddled and heartfelt dialog that as far as we know is still hanging over Lake Michigan and the rest of the movie-going world.
 Simply one of the best film portrayals ever!

 20 - Anthony Hopkins as Hannibal Lecter

 What?
 Sir Anthony Hopkins is listed a second time?
 Well, I can't very well overlook an actor who could take a dime-store novel character and make him one of the most easily recognized (not to mention esteemed) monsters in movie history, now can I?
 Hopkins gave us what could have been your average thriller killer and turned him into a lovably snobbish and diet-fascinating persona, the likes of which just simply can never hope to be duplicated and certainly never topped.
 Yep, all pun unintended, Anthony is delicious as Hannibal Lecter!

 19 - Max Schreck as Count Orklok